Sabari2005/-NYD-HACKATHON---AI-Powered-Knowledge-Retrieval-with-Agentic-RAG-/model/readme.md

   ```
   run all the cells in the rag.ipynb
   ```
   - the rag.ipynb has the detailed steps and provides the output as a `JSON` format and saved in the `output_folder`

 ## Testing and Results

 - For Bhagavad Gita, we tested approximately 18 questions, and for Patanjali Yoga Sutras, we tested around 28 questions, totally **46 questions**.
-- Our model provided literally correct answers for every question tested, demonstrating its accuracy and reliability.
+- Our model provided correct answers for every question tested, demonstrating its accuracy and reliability.
 - our test question is given in the `bagavad_gita_test_question.csv` and `Patanjali_test_question.csv`
 - the output for each test is saved as a JSON file inside the **bagavadgita** and **yogasutra** folder